-Koc University, An overview of the EU-Turkey Deal, April 2019: http://bit.ly/33oZLol
+Koc University, An overview of the EU-Türkiye Deal, April 2019: http://bit.ly/33oZLol.

+&lt;sup>225 Article 78 LFIP.

-&lt;sup>150 Information provided by a lawyer of the Istanbul Bar Association, February 2019.
+Information provided by a lawyer of the Istanbul Bar Association, February 2019.

-There are no statistics on the number of decisions taken by DGMM in 2017-2020.
+There are no statistics on the number of decisions taken by PMM in 2017-2021.
 The latest available statistics referred to 30,380 decisions taken in 2016, of which 23,886 were positive and 6,494 were negative.
-In Izmir in 2019 there were concerns that there was a quota for the number of positive decisions in a year after an applicant was told their application had been rejected for that reason.
-In Izmir PDMM international protection applications from those who have been recognised as refugees by UNHCR are generally not rejected, although there was a judgment from Bolu 1st Administrative Court where an Iranian recognized as a refugee by UNHCR had his application for international protection rejected.
+In izmir in 2019, there were concerns that there was a quota for the number of positive decisions in a year after an applicant was told their application had been rejected for that reason.
+In izmir PDMM international protection applications from those who have been recognised as refugees by UNHCR were generally not rejected in 2020, 229 although there had been a judgment from Bolu 1st Administrative Court where an Iranian recognized as a refugee by UNHCR had had his application for international protection rejected.
+In izmir in 2021 cases against the rejection of the application for international protection were generally rejected, regardless of the applicant's nationality.
+231 In 2021 in the Central Anatolia region PDMMs started to issue automated rejection decisions with no grounds.
+Most of the applicants had already been granted UNHCR refugee status but their applications were also rejected.
+There was no clear stance on this issue by UNHCR.